parclick/api-doc/README.md

         "user": {
             "user_first_name": "John",
             "user_last_name": "Doe",
-            "user_phone": "9879867876"
+            "user_phone": " "
         },
         "product": {
-            "product": "ONEPASS 7 hours",
+            "product": "MULTIPASS 2 hours",
-            "product_instructions": "During the purchasing process, select the date you plan to arrive.
-After making the online payment you will receive a voucher via email with your reservation code.\r\n\r\nOn the date of your reservation, enter the parking lot as usual, take a ticket at the entrance and park in any empty spot.
-Once you\u0027re out of the car, approach the control booth with the Parclick voucher and the ticket you took.
-The staff there will check your reservation using the reservation code, and will give you a card that will allow you to exit the car park.
-Follow this process every time you leave and reenter within the validity period of your parking pass.\r\n\r\nIf there are no personnel in the control booth, do not worry: Use the intercom located at the ATM or at the exit barrier to contact our Remote Service Centre, and follow the same process as described above.", "product_category": "ONEPASS",
+            "product_instructions": "ARRIVAL: Take a ticket.
+Park in any free space.\r\nDEPARTURE:  Go to the office with your reservation and the ticket.
+If there is no-one there, ring the intercom.
+Use the ticket the staff gave you. \r\nIF YOUR BOOKING ALLOWS UNLIMITED ENTRANCE AND EXIT: Follow the same process, indicated before, to enter and exit.", "product_category": "MULTIPASS",
-            "product_warning": "Before exiting please get to the control cabin with your reservation locator to get an exit ticket from the clerk on duty", "product_net_price": 15.29,
+            "product_warning": "The reception is located at level: -2", "product_net_price": 8,
-            "product_vat_price": 3.21,
+            "product_vat_price": 1.6,
-            "product_vat_percent": "21%",
+            "product_vat_percent": "20%",
-            "product_gross_price": 18.5,
+            "product_gross_price": 9.6,
-            "product_total_time": 7
+            "product_total_time": 2
         },
         "voucher": {
-            "voucher_code": "L8K2WYJ",
+            "voucher_code": "LJN9NJN",
-            "voucher_id": 935489,
+            "voucher_id": 1109915,
             "voucher_description": [
                 "ARRIVAL: Take a ticket.
 Park in any free space.\r", "DEPARTURE:  Go to the office with your reservation and the ticket.
 If there is no-one there, ring the intercom.
 Use the ticket the staff gave you. \r",